coralogix/snowbit-integrations/Custom/Organization fetch & docker run/README.md

 ```
 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install boto3.
+On the EC2 used for the CSPM, use the package manager [pip](https://pip.pypa.io/en/stable/) to install boto3.

 ```bash
 sudo apt-get install python3-pip -y